skipcloud/skipcloud.github.io/_posts/2020-05-10-shell-startup-files.md

 putting everything in their `~/.bash_profile` files.
-I see it in READMEs all the time, "add this line to your .bash_profile", given what I've just explained I hope you can see why this is incorrect. `~/.bash_profile` isn't sourced for the majority of shells that you run, that job falls to `~/.bashrc`.
+I see it in READMEs all the time, "add this line to your .bash_profile", given what I've just explained I hope you can see why this is incorrect. `~/.bash_profile` isn't sourced for the majority of shells that you will find yourself in, that job falls to `~/.bashrc`.

 When it comes to `bash`, because there isn't a clear separation of concerns like with `zsh` and its startup files I tend to keep everything in my `~/.bashrc` file.